-- Subtotal – For Publishers outside the Netherlands, this value becomes the final amount a publisher can expect to receive in their bank account
+- Subtotal – For Broadcasters outside the Netherlands, this value becomes the final amount a broadcaster can expect to receive in their bank account

-- VAT Rate – This will become visible only for Publishers from the Netherlands.
+- VAT Rate – This will become visible only for Broadcasters from the Netherlands.
 For those within the EU, a reverse-charge mechanism applies and the VAT rate becomes 0%.
-For publishers outside the EU, this rate becomes 0%.
+For broadcasters outside the EU, this rate becomes 0%.